Never Gonna Give You Up: Legacy

+The song was reportedly played as part of Operation Nifty Package, a psychological warfare campaign to convince Panamanian dictator Manuel Noriega to surrender during the United States invasion of Panama in 1989, along with other songs such as the Clash's cover of "I Fought the Law" and "Panama" by Van Halen.
 The Emmy Award-winning sitcom Ted Lasso featured the song prominently in the season two episode "No Weddings and a Funeral", including a scene where Rebecca Welton (played by Hannah Waddingham) begins to sing it in the middle of her father's funeral.
 Astley himself commented of the episode, "Waddingham...did an amazing, incredible job.
 It was so emotional, so moving, so incredible.
 People have said they even cried (during) the church scene."